US spies said Iran wasn't building a nuclear weapon. Trump dismisses that assessment

 The latest break over Iran was striking because Trump has staffed his second administration with loyalists rather than establishment figures.
 Gabbard, a military veteran and former Democratic congresswoman from Hawaii, was narrowly confirmed by the Republican-controlled Senate because of her scant experience with intelligence or managing sprawling organizations.

-Representatives for Gabbard and the CIA did not immediately respond to requests for comment.
+Both officials likely would face questions about their views on Iran and Trump’s latest statements.
+A representative for the CIA did not immediately respond to requests for comment.

-Gabbard, in her March testimony to lawmakers, said the intelligence community was closely monitoring Iran's nuclear program, noting that its "enriched uranium stockpile is at its highest levels and is unprecedented for a state without nuclear weapons.”

-An earlier intelligence report, released in November under then-President Joe Biden, a Democrat, also said Iran "is not building a nuclear weapon."
+An earlier intelligence report, compiled in November under then-President Joe Biden, a Democrat, also said Iran "is not building a nuclear weapon."

 However, it said the country has “undertaken activities that better position it to produce one, if it so chooses,” such as increasing stockpiles of enriched uranium and operating more advanced centrifuges.
 The report did not include any estimates for a timeline for how quickly a bomb could be built.